Mordris/cv-builder-latex/README.md

 - Refactor PDF generation logic for potentially better testability.
 - Add unit tests for `pdfGenerator.js`.
 - Fix the outstanding component test issues.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details (or add an MIT license file).